M7mdAboBakr/Ecommerce-EDA-Dashboard/README.md

 # Ecommerce-DataAnalysis
-This is an Analysis to Ecommerce data, the data is available on kaggle (but i don't have the link, Sorry :( ), i made analysis with: pandas. visualization with: plotly.
+This is an Analysis to Ecommerce data, the data is available on kaggle (but i don't have the link, Sorry :( ) \n, i made analysis with: pandas. visualization with: plotly.